palaa159/Docs/OpenBCI Software/01-OpenBCI_GUI.md

 ![accept networking](../assets/images/gui_windows_accept_networking.PNG)

-Then quit the HUB: click the tray cat icon, and then press the quit button.
+Then quit the HUB: click the tray icon, and then press the quit button.

 ![quit the hub](../assets/images/gui_windows_openbci_hub_quit.png)